Reference Date: 11-February-2014

 The steep depreciation of the Leone (local currency) since 2009 led to higher inflation rates.
 Average national inflation is estimated to have reached 16 percent in 2011.

 However, the national currency became relatively stable from early 2012 on, pushing inflation down to 12.9 percent in 2012.
-Consumer price inflation is forecast to drop further to 12.2 percent in 2013 driven by a continuing recovery of the Leone and more stable international commodity prices.
+Consumer price inflation is estimated to have dropped further to 12.2 percent in 2013 driven by the continuing recovery of the Leone and more stable international commodity prices.

 Nearly 50 percent of households’ expenditure in urban, peri‑urban and rural areas is allocated to food purchases, according to a WFP recent assessment.